code-423n4/2023-10-opendollar/README.md

 - Does it use an oracle?:  No
 - Describe any novel or unique curve logic or mathematical models your code uses:
 - Is this either a fork of or an alternate implementation of another project?:   True
-- Does it use a side-chain?: No
+- Does it use a side-chain?: Yes, Arbitrum
 - Describe any specific areas you would like addressed:
 ```